 Note: Since geology covers the theory of evolution we suggest that you choose a resource that you have considered for yourself.
 We like books from Creation Ministries

 Our focus for this year is on significant dates and celebration in Australia’s cultural heritage.
-This will tie in with geography as we look at maps and states of Australia

 Australia Day January 26th.

 If possible have your child attend some ANZAC celebrations.

 NAIDOC Week First Week July

 Read The Papunya School Book of Country and History by Nadia Wheatley.
 This book also covers geography issues and Aboriginal art.

 You can choose to focus on some aspect of sustainable geography such as litter, recycling or energy saving.
 Visit this website for ideas if you need to.
 I couldn't find a good resource for this topic but it is one that the Australian National Curriculum wants children to cover.
 All of the books I read had controversial messages and political agendas.
 I will let you decide how you want to present this topic.

 Children Just Like Me: A Unique Celebration of Children Around the World.
 For significant celebrations around the world.
 Read through the book.